 Our Teachers will use various inclusive strategies to adapt access to the curriculum.
-They make use of the 'teacher tweaks' and 'resources' section of our provision menu to ensure quality teaching is on offer to all.
+They make use of the 'teacher tweaks' and 'resources' section of our provision menu (see next page) to ensure quality teaching is on offer to all as part of our universal offer.

 Each learner identified as having SEND, is entitled to support that is 'additional to or different from' a normal differentiated curriculum.
 The type of support is dependent on the individual learning needs, and is intended to enable access to learning and overcome the barrier to learning identified.